thejoelw/thejoelw.github.io/posts/language.md

 This might seem a little weirder than it should be, and you'd be right, but the magic happens now that we can pass any kind of value to our function.
 A compiler would pass a set representing all possible values that the function could be called with.
 Each function clause whose type union doesn't return the empty set (represented as `!never`), will be invoked with the argument as the unioned type.
 Following clauses are matched to the new argument of the difference of the preceding argument and the preceding union (using `!host.difference`), and finally, the result accumulated using `!host.merge`.

-`a:string -> handleStr, a:numberGt100 -> handleBigNum, a:number -> handleNumber` becomes something like this:
+`a:string -> handleStr a, a:numberGt100 -> handleBigNum a, a:number -> handleNumber a` becomes something like this:
 ```
 arg -> (
     union = !host.union arg string